 VISIONARY WOMEN: How Rachel Carson, Jane Jacobs, Jane Goodall, and Alice Waters Changed Our World

-Hammertown friend and neighbor, Andrea Barnet, will be part The White Hart Speaker Series and will be discussing these four influential women we thought we knew well and how they spearheaded the modern progressive movement on April 19th. (must RSVP to attend.
+Hammertown friend and neighbor, Andrea Barnet, will be part of The White Hart Speaker Series and will be discussing these four influential women we thought we knew well and how they spearheaded the modern progressive movement on April 19th from 6pm – 8pm (must RSVP to attend.
 Click here to reserve your spot).

 Her new book VISIONARY WOMEN is the story of four visionaries who profoundly shaped the world we live in today.
 Jane Jacobs fought for livable cities and strong communities; Rachel Carson warned us about poisoning the environment; Jane Goodall demonstrated the indelible kinship between humans and animals; and Alice Waters urged us to reconsider what and how we eat.
 Together, these women—linked not by friendship or field, but by their choice to break with convention—showed what one person speaking truth to power can do.